63 Smart Home Automation Ideas For 2023 & Beyond

-Home automation is when you program a smart home device using an app to do something automatically.
+A home automation is when you program a smart home device perform an action automatically each time something happens (a trigger).
 Basic automation example: your smart lock sees your phone's location as you arrive home, then automatically unlocks the door.

 More advanced automations require multiple smart home devices that are compatible with the same smart home platform (Amazon Alexa, Google Home, and Apple HomeKit).
 Advanced automation example: flash a set of smart lights when the home office door is opened.

-You might need an extra hub, like a SmartThings, Hubitat, Harmony, or Home Assistant, but most automations in this post shouldn't need anything aside from the compatible smart devices and IFTTT.
+You might need an extra hub, like a SmartThings, Hubitat, Harmony, or Home Assistant, but most automations in this post shouldn't need anything aside from the compatible smart devices and/or IFTTT.

 Smart Lights